PiochU19/moviesAPI-CLI/README.md

 ```bash
 movies add
 ```
-You can see all titles of movies in your library
+you can see the titles of all movies in your library
 ```bash
 movies all
 ```